G-String-Legacy/G_String/vault/Uncertainty.md

 where the mean <img style="transform: translateY(0.1em); background: white;" src="svg/lvTG095mPi.svg"> is equal to the sum over all N measurements x<sub>i</sub> divided by N, the number of measurements.

 So we now know how to estimate the quantitative value of a real entity, but we still don't know anything about its uncertainty.
-'Uncertainty' really isn't a scientific term, what we really are looking for is a quantity called 'variance'  ( $\sigma^{2}$ ) of a measurement:
+'Uncertainty' really isn't a scientific term, what we really are looking for is a quantity called 'variance'  (&sigma;<sup>2</sup>) of a measurement:

 $$\sigma^{2}=\frac{\sum_i(x_i-\bar{x})^2}{N-1}$$

 It is something like the mean of the square differences between the individually measured values, and the calculated mean of those values.
 But you may ask: "why are we dividing by (N - 1) rather than by N?".
-Well, we have measured N different values $x_i$.
+Well, we have measured N different values x<sub>i</sub>.
 From those we have calculated the mean, so there are really only N-1 variables left to average.

 Now that we understand, how to estimate the mean and variance of a measured entity, we are ready for the next step: [Analyzing Variance](obsidian://open?vault=GS_Legacy&file=Analyzing%20Variance.md)